-17. A capacity limitation shall be applied for the duration of the Multi-annual Programme, in accordance with the following provisions:

-- a) [The capacity limitation shall apply to longline and purse seine vessels flagged to CPCs specified in the table under paragraph 3 that are 20 meters length overall (LOA) or greater fishing bigeye tuna in the Convention area;] - b) [By 31 January each year, each CPC fishing for tropical tuna shall produce an annual capacity/fishing plan that outlines how that CPC will ensure that its overall longline and purse seine fleet capacity will be managed to ensure that the CPC can meet its obligation to limit bigeye catches according to the table under paragraph 3, and its yellowfin and skipjack catches consistent with the catch limit established under paragraph 13, 15 and 16.] - c) [By 31 January each year, each CPC that has a limit under paragraph 3 shall produce an annual capacity plan that outlines how that CPC will ensure that its overall longline and purse seine fleet capacity will be at or below a the level [of 20XX] for recent years] to ensure that the CPC can meet its obligation to limit bigeye catch according to the table under paragraph 3.] - b) Ghana shall be allowed to change the number of its vessels by gear type within its capacity limits communicated to ICCAT in 2005, on the basis of two baitboats for one purse seine vessel.
+- 17. A capacity limitation shall be applied for the duration of the Multi-annual Programme, in accordance with the following provisions: - a)-{The capacity limitation shall apply to longline and purse seine vessels flagged to CPCs specified in the table under paragraph 3 that are 20 meters length overall (LOA) or greater fishing bigeye tuna in the Convention area;} - b) [By 31 January each year, each CPC fishing [with recent average catches of more than xxx t] for tropical tuna shall produce an annual capacity/fishing plan that outlines how that CPC will ensure that its overall longline and purse seine fleet capacity will be managed to ensure that the CPC can meet its obligation to limit bigeye catches according to the table under paragraph [xx]-and its yellowfin and skipjack catches consistent with the catch limit established under paragraph [xx].] - c) [By 31 January each year, each CPC that has a limit under paragraph 3 shall produce an annual capacity plan that outlines how that CPC will ensure that its overall longline and purse seine fleet capacity will be at or below a the level [of 20XX] [of recent years] to ensure that the CPC can meet its obligation to limit bigeye catch according to the table under paragraph 3.] - b) Ghana shall be allowed to change the number of its vessels by gear type within its capacity limits communicated to ICCAT in 2005, on the basis of two baitboats for one purse seine vessel.
 Such change must be approved by the Commission.
 To that end, Ghana shall notify a comprehensive and detailed capacity management plan to the Commission at least 90 days before the Annual Meeting.
-The approval is notably subject to the assessment by the SCRS of the potential impact of such a plan on the level of catches. - d) For CPCs for which a capacity limitation applies, vessels fishing tropical tunas in the Convention area may be replaced only by vessels of equivalent capacity or lesser vessels. - e) Any developing CPC intending to increase its participation in ICCAT fisheries for tropical tuna shall endeavor to prepare a statement of its development intentions for tropical tuna with the purpose of informing other CPCs of potential changes in the fishery over time.
-These statements will include details of proposed/potential fleet additions, including vessel size and gear type.
-The statements shall be submitted to the ICCAT Secretariat and be made available to all CPCs.
-Those CPCs may amend their Statement as their situation and opportunities change. - f) The Compliance Committee shall annually review CPCs compliance with capacity management measures. - 17 bis.
+The approval is notably subject to the assessment by the SCRS of the potential impact of such a plan on the level of catches. - d) For CPCs [with recent average catches of more than xxx t] for which a capacity limitation applies, vessels fishing tropical tunas in the Convention area may be replaced only by vessels of equivalent capacity or lesser vessels.

+f) The Compliance Committee shall annually review CPCs compliance with capacity management measures.

+- 17 bis.
 Any CPC having vessels that operate, part-time or full-time, in support of purse seiners shall report the names and characteristics of all of their vessels to the ICCAT Secretariat, including which of those vessels were active in 2019 in the Area of Competence of ICCAT, and the names of the purse seiner(s) that received the support of each support vessel.
 This information shall be reported no later than 31 January 2020.
 The Secretariat shall prepare a report for the Commission to be able to consider the type of limitation that support vessels shall be subject to in the future, including a phasing-out plan, where required.
 Notwithstanding this, CPCs shall not increase the number of support vessels as from the numbers recorded by the time of adoption of this measure. - 17 ter.
-Starting in 2020, CPCs shall limit their number of support[/supply] vessels, to a maximum of [1 support[/supply] vessels for a minimum of 5] authorised purse seiners operating in the context of FADs related fisheries. - 17 quater.
+Starting in 2020, CPCs shall limit their number of support[/supply] vessels, to a maximum of 1 support[/supply] vessels for a minimum of 5 authorised purse seiners operating in the context of FADs related fisheries3.

+17 quater.
 For the purposes of this measure, a [supply support] vessel is defined as any vessel that carries out activities in support of purse seine vessels that increases the efficiency of their operations including, but not limited to deploying, servicing and retrieving FADs.